Formerly known as DOTS Occupational Therapy for Kids

 That might be the clinic, at home or at school / Kinder / Day Care.

-We also offer group sessions as well as Holiday Workshops.
+We also offer work with a therapy aide, group sessions as well as Holiday Workshops.

 Our Workshops are held in the school holidays and vary each holiday.
-If you would like to receive information about our workshops, email us and we'll add you to our mailing list (approx. 6 emails a year - not regular marketing).
+If you would like to receive information about our workshops, email us and we'll let you know what is coming up.

 Our workshops include Ready, Set, School (social skills and motor skills); Ready, Set, Safe and Happy (social skills and resilience); Ready, Set, Alphabet (letter formation and sounds).